rawilk/laravel-form-components/docs/inputs/email.md

 <x-email name="email" />
 ```

-By default an `email` type will be set for the input field as well as an `id` that allows it to be
+By default, an `email` type will be set for the input field as well as an `id` that allows it to be
 easily referenced by a `label` element.

 Besides this, the email element behaves exactly the same as the [input component](/docs/laravel-form-components/{version}/inputs/input).